Summary

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data

-As of October 2023, we don’t have independently verified data available for the Mini hatch John Cooper Works.
+As of June 2024, we don’t have independently verified data available for the [Make and Model].
 Check back again soon.

 Awards